AvveerSchoolAccount/AvveerSchoolAccount.github.io/projects/website-1.md

 ---
 layout: project
-title: " My first finished website"
-description: "This website has finally been finihsed "
+title: 'First Finished Website'
+---
+I will update this and talk about the proccess of finally making my own website
 image: /assets/img/assets/img/projects/Website_CoverPage.png
----

-I will update this and talk about the proccess of finally making my own websit